chaoss/grimoirelab-sirmordred/docker/README.md

 ```
 # to support the bitergia/kibiter:5.1.1 just change to 5
 kibana = "4"
-# to avoid the special startup of mordred and start with the update loop
-skip_initial_load = False
 ```

 To increase the performance during collection and enrichment of data you